 What does it mean to default on a personal loan?

-A personal loan is in default if a monthly payment is late by a certain amount of time – typically 90 days, but this can vary by lender, your loan terms and other details.
+A personal loan enters default when a monthly payment is late by a certain amount of time – typically 90 days, but this can vary based on lender, your loan terms and other details.

-If the payment is late by a few days (if you’ve made a partial payment or missed a payment), the loan is delinquent but not yet in default.
-There may be penalties for missing payments, such as a late fee or increase in APR, and your lender may report your late payment to the credit bureaus.
+Prior to default, late payments (which can include partial payments) are considered delinquent.
+There may be penalties for missing payments, such as a late fee, and your lender may report your late payments to the credit bureaus.

 What are the consequences of defaulting on a personal loan?

-Ramifications for defaulting on a personal loan can include damage to your credit score and higher interest rates in the future.
+Ramifications for defaulting on a personal loan can include damage to your credit score, higher interest rates in the future and debt collection.

 When a lender reports a missed payment to the credit bureaus, you will typically see a drop in your credit score.
-Late and missed payments can impact your credit significantly.
+Late and missed payments also remain on your credit report for 7 years.

 Higher interest rates in the future

-Having a loan in default can impact your credit, which means that lenders may see you as riskier and offer you less favorable terms including higher interest rates.
+Because having a loan in default impacts your credit score , lenders may see you as riskier and offer you less favorable terms, such as higher interest rates, if you try to borrow money again.

 Debt collection